fmxsh/tot-ontology/README.md

 The trafic light example:

 - Connected to the trafic light network, and placed correctly, the trafic light unit will light up the appropriate color and display it in the direction of the trafic to be controlled.

+### Inheritance

+At the perceptual level, inheritance does not exist.
+There is no abstract substance called _structure of conceptual models_ that _conceptual models_ derive from.
+Every individual _conceptual model_ simply just contain the same general structure.
+Each conceptual model (and especially the sensory reality the model may refer to) stands on its own, without any inheritance.
+The general pattern of _structure of conceptual models_ naturally emerge in all conceptual models being formed, not as a result of an existing abstract force that would be inherited from, but from the human's way of cognitively relating to sensory input for the purpose of understanding what is useful for the necessity of navigating the world of consequences. **However**, at the level of conceptual modeling, we can easily extend our conceptual modeling capability by apply inheritance.
+This opens another dimension of _structure of conceptual models_ where the structure instead act as modeling tool to analyze a set of concepts and their relations, meaning how one concept inherits features of another.
+To do this, this ontology states that _structure of conceptual models_ is the parent of all conceptual models. _Structure of conceptual models_ is self-declared in every _conceptual model_.

+What allows for inheritance is surprisingly not a new feature of _structure of conceptual models_, but instead applying that very same concept, to form a conceptual model that simply contains inheritance.
+Remember, _structure of conceptual models_ **is the general structure of all conceptual models**.
+So:

+Object A
+...
+Object B
+Constitutes: Object A
+Constraints: Adopts all features of Object A, can override and modify them.
+Emergence: Object B is a more specific version of Object A, with all the features of Object A, but with some modifications.

+Object X
+...

+Object C
+Constitutes: Object B, Object X
+Constraints: Adopts all features of Object B and Object X, ...

+Single and multiple inheritance is possible.
+Anything is possible.
+It depends on how we define the _conceptual model_ doing the inheritance.

+The capacity of inheritance is **not specifically** integral to the _structure of conceptual models_, but is completely possible due to the fact that _structure of conceptual models_ is a general generative and declarative structure, capable of generating emergent behaviour of inheritance and declare such as part of the focal object's _identity_.
+Thus our inheritance never needs to go down at the level of fundamental perception and argue its existence there (in fact, it can not exist there, as no concept is bound to another, but are only bound as far as the perceiver models the concept to be so).
+Thus:

+- Perceptual level – where each conceptual model is self-contained, emergent from differentiated perception, and not “inherited” from anything.
+- Modeling level – where inheritance is a declared modeling strategy, not an ontological structure of reality.

+Note: a chain of inheritance is not really a chain of several objects, it is one single _conceptual model_ having all its inherited objects inside itself as part of its constitution, and defining the constraints of how to derive properties from those.
+Only when viewing the modeling, with several objects outlined on a drawing board, does it look like they are many.
+Wherever in the chain of inheritance on the drawing board the perceiver chooses to focus, that becomes a complete _conceptual model_ in its own right, the moment the perceiver understands exactly that part.
+The perceiver always reframes whatever is focused on, as a complete _conceptual model_, and if it is experienced its a unfinished model, then the perceiver simply frames it as the complete _conceptual model_ of _unfinished conceptual model_ (but likely never states that explicitly, as in modeling, the goal is to arrive at perceived completeness, which by the way continues to be improved on and adapted).
+The perceiver never perceives a whole chain of parts, but moves reframes whatever is focused on into a complete _conceptual model_.
+So if looking at the topmost one, which is the _structure of conceptual models_, then the perceiver simply perceives the complete _conceptual model_ of that, excluding any other parts that are outlined on the drawing table to derive from it.
+If the perceiver is in fact looking at the table with all its parts, then the conceptual model becomes simply _drawing table with many parts outlining conceptual modelling relations_.

 ### Uniqueness